Meteorite contains evidence of liquid water on Mars 742 million years ago

 11-06-2024

-Eleven million years ago, an asteroid struck Mars and sent pieces of the red planet hurling through space.
+WEST LAFAYETTE, Ind. — An asteroid struck Mars 11 million years ago and sent pieces of the red planet hurtling through space.
 One of these chunks of Mars eventually crashed into the Earth somewhere near Purdue and is one of the few meteorites that can be traced directly to Mars.
-This meteorite was rediscovered in a drawer at Purdue University in 1931 and therefore named the Lafayette meteorite.
+This meteorite was rediscovered in a drawer at Purdue University in 1931 and therefore named the Lafayette Meteorite.

-During early investigations of the Lafayette meteorite, scientists discovered that it had interacted with liquid water while on Mars.
-Scientists have long wondered when the interaction with liquid water took place.
-An international collaboration of scientists including two from Purdue University’s College of Science have recently determined the age of the minerals in Lafayette that formed when there was liquid water.
-The team has published their findings in Geochemical Perspective Letters.
+During early investigations of the Lafayette Meteorite, scientists discovered that it had interacted with liquid water while on Mars.
+Scientists have long wondered when that interaction with liquid water took place.
+An international collaboration of scientists including two from Purdue University’s College of Science have recently determined the age of the minerals in the Lafayette Meteorite that formed when there was liquid water.
+The team has published its findings in Geochemical Perspective Letters.

 In this publication, her team demonstrated that the age obtained for the timing of water-rock interaction on Mars was robust and that the chronometer used was not affected by things that happened to Lafayette after it was altered in the presence of water.